 For several years now many athletes have been sharing their love for Pilates as the reason they perform better!
 Check out these seven NFL players sharing the reasons Pilates is integral to their performance.
 Of course, even earlier than this article there were other pro athletes talking about Pilates being the secret weapon.
 And as more and more men share the benefits of Pilates more non-pro athletes are starting to look at adding Pilates to their repertoire.

 But, how can you attract them to your studio?
 How do you get the men in your community to take your classes?
 And do you have to change the way you teach?
 All these questions and more will be answered when my client Michael Myers (you know him on IG as Michael Myers Fit).
-Join me live to answer your questions.
+Take the course to answer your questions.
 Until then here are some things you can do today to help you gain more male clients.

 Tips to Attract Men